openreview/openreview-matcher/README.md

 The solver returns a deterministic assignment which was sampled from this randomized assignment.
 The sampling algorithm is implemented in `matcher/solvers/bvn_extension`.

 For more information, see [this paper](https://arxiv.org/abs/2006.16437).

+### Reviewer Round Robin

+Greedy reviewer round robin (`--solver GRRR` on the command line) attempts to create an allocation of reviewers that is fair according to the weighted envy-free up to 1 item (WEF1) criterion.
+Papers pick reviewers one-by-one, with priority given to the papers with the lowest ratio of allocation size to demand.
+By default, ties in priority are resolved in a randomly selected, fixed order.
+If a sample size greater than 1 is specified, the algorithm will perform a greedy search for an optimal tie-breaking order (using the specified number of samples at each step).

+For more information about the WEF1 fairness criterion, see [this paper](https://ifaamas.org/Proceedings/aamas2020/pdfs/p231.pdf), and for more information about the greedy search procedure, see [this paper](https://arxiv.org/abs/2108.02126).

 ## Running the Server
 The server is implemented in Flask and uses Celery to manage the matching tasks asynchronously and can be started from the command line: